imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 forum-tag: snt
 ---

+{% capture version%}
+**These instructions were last revised for version 3.0**.<br>
+Please help us to keep this page up-to-date by [editing](https://github.com/imagej/imagej.github.io/edit/main/_pages/plugins/snt/manual.md) this page directly to fill in any documentation gap.
+Do [reach out](https://forum.image.sc/tag/snt) if you need assistance!
+{% endcapture %}
+{% include notice content=version %}

 <img align="right" src="/media/plugins/snt/reconstruction-viewer-animated-gif.gif" title="SNT-ScriptInterpreter.png" />
 SNT's Reconstruction Viewer is a powerful OpenGL 3D visualization tool for both surface meshes and reconstructions.
 It can be used as a standalone program or from withing SNT.
 Some of its features include: